 8. Walks: If you can’t go anywhere at least you can take walks right?
 A little walk in the neighborhood won’t hurt.
 You get the chance to get some fresh air, parade those new clothes and perhaps even get a nice background for picture number 305.

 9. Sleep: Ah yes my personal favorite.
 Did you witness sleepless times preparing for eid or you were so consumed in work you didn’t get the chance to sleep well?
 Now you have a chance to make up on lost sleep.
+Be sure to check out these 13 proven tips that will help you sleep better.
 Are you also hoping for heavy rain and then you’ll escape somewhere where no one would find you to forget all your worries?
 Me too.
 High five.
 Be sure to wake up for prayers though.
 A good way to celebrate Eid I’ll say.

 10. Eat: Need I stress this more?
 What’s Eid without food?
 By now you’re probably eating your 17th piece of meat.
 Relax.
 There’s more to eat later.
 Those samosas and salad won’t eat themselves.
 There’s also that barbecue later.
 Go slow though, avoid overfeeding and take some Metronidazole tablets (how do you even spell Flagyl?)
 Also, make sure to remember those in need in these trying times.

 Most importantly, stay safe.
 Add a customized Getzner or Atamfa face mask to your outfit if you must go out.
 Have a pocket-sized hand sanitizer before going to the Eid ground, just in case.
 You never know.
 Spend some quality time with family.
 Have fun.
 And remember, keep washing your hands.